charlierobson/In_nihilum_reverteris/md/K.md

 In the meantime, Benedikt was continuing his cogitations.

 "It's not inconceivable that we're living in a mirror image as the light is dying.
 In what might have been... yet didn't happen. *In* borrowed time.
 Perhaps, indeed, the time has come to pay back the loan.
 We think that we *are*, yet, in truth, we're merely after-images, the effect of the universe's inertia.
 If that's the case, then we won't even know when our universe ceases to exist...
-And that could happen at any momen
+And that could happen at any momen<span id="anchor"></span>

-\* \* \*
+*    *